AmirHosein-Gharaati/source-files-telegram-bot/README.md

 ## How it works

-Used pyrogram framework which uses python language and sqlite3 database for saving users, statuses and files.
+Used pyrogram framework(python language) and sqlite3 database for saving users, statuses and files.

-Pyrogram uses API_ID and API_HASH and BOT_TOKEN for running the script.
-You can install this bot on your own machine by reading [Pyrogram](https://docs.pyrogram.org/) documentation.
+The framework uses telegram api which is so fast for receiving and sending response.
 ## install

     pip3 install pyrogram tgcrypto

-and follow pyrogram documentation for installing API_ID, API_HASH and BOT_TOKEN.
+and follow [Pyrogram](https://docs.pyrogram.org/) documentation for installing API_ID, API_HASH and BOT_TOKEN.

 ## Deploy